• Skip to primary navigation

 3. Take a large mixing bowl and add the pureed eggplant and all other ingredients (oats, brown rice flour, flax egg, marjoram, salt, and black pepper) and mix them with a wooden spoon.
 You don’t need to add the mixture back to a food processor or blender.

-We recommend placing the mixture in the fridge for approx. 10-15 minutes so that the oats and the flax egg can work their magic and get all ingredients to stick together so to speak.
+1. Place the mixture in the fridge for approx. 10-15 minutes so that the oats and the flax egg can work their magic and get all ingredients to stick together.

 Overlay photo of a frying pan.
 Lot of small eggplant balls in marinara sauce